DevangThakkar/katacoda-scenarios/cloudconductor/creating_CC_modules/step5.md

 `cp Example.py CloudConductor/Modules/Tools/`{{execute}}

-You can then commit the changes and push to the repo if you have psuhing privileges!
+You can then commit the changes and push to the repo if you have pushing privileges!